lesleycw/f5-xc-aws-lab/lab.rst

 TASK 3: Testing Application then Adding BotDefense
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now that the application has been confgured and is accessible, we can attach BotDefense and see
+Now that the application has been configured and is accessible, we can attach BotDefense and see
 the "before" and "after" affects.

 +----------------------------------------------------------------------------------------------+